michael-nix/Digital-Filters-and-Estimation/Estimation/Estimating Centripetal Acceleration.md

 <p align="center"><img src="./figures/Circular_motion_vectors.svg" alt="By Jmarini - Own work, CC BY 3.0, https://commons.wikimedia.org/w/index.php?curid=5827902" width="50%"></p>

-Where we use upper-case Omega and lower-case omega interchangeably to represent the vector of angular velocity; from here we’ll only use lower-case omega.
+Where we use upper-case Omega and lower-case omega interchangeably to represent the vector of angular velocity; from here we'll only use lower-case omega.

-The key insight is that though the phone’s accelerometer data is nearly useless on its own, once we remove significant sources of bias from it, it can still be used to inform the other estimates in our filter, allowing us to estimate a velocity vector, which we can use to directly calculate lateral acceleration from gyroscope estimates.
+The key insight is that though the phone's accelerometer data is nearly useless on its own, once we remove significant sources of bias from it, it can still be used to inform the other estimates in our filter, allowing us to estimate a velocity vector, which we can use to directly calculate lateral acceleration from gyroscope estimates.

 Before using any sensor measurements, all constant acceleration or gyroscope bias is removed from data using simple filters; taking into account average group delay.
 While there will be residual error in this approach, the Kalman filter should be able to compensate for some of it.